Completion and Graduation

 Your GPA is determined by dividing the total number of quality points by the total number of semester credit hours attempted (not including W, WM, WS, WX, IP, CR, NC, NR, AU) for which grades have been received.
 The average is based on all semester and term coursework.
 The institution GPA is based on the courses taken at the home/primary college.

 Honors are granted to students who earn a cumulative institution GPA of 2.00 in addition to a current semester institution GPA of 3.5 or higher in their Fall or Spring semesters.
-The honors are awarded by the student’s home college.
+The honors are awarded at each college of attendance.
 Grades earned for developmental courses beginning with the number zero (0) are not considered in Honors calculations.

 Repeating a Course (3-Peat)